N17 road (Ireland)

 The N17 road is a national primary road in Ireland, and is part of the Atlantic Corridor route.
 It begins in County Galway and ends in County Sligo.
-On 27 September 2017 the southern, Tuam–Galway, section was upgraded to motorway status and designated M17.
+On 27 September 2017 the southern Tuam–Galway section was upgraded to motorway status and designated M17.

 In culture, the N17 road is featured in the song N17, released in 1991 by the Irish band The Saw Doctors.

 Route

 The 95.05 km route commences at the Kilmore Roundabout in Tuam and ends at the Toberbride roundabout at Collooney in County Sligo.
 It runs through or past several major towns and places in the area including Tuam, Miltown, Ballindine, Claremorris, Knock, Kilkelly, Charlestown, Curry, Tubbercurry and Ballinacarrow.
 The entire route is regular highway with no sections of dual carriageway as yet.
 The former section of the N17 between Tuam and Galway City has been redesignated as the N83.

-Galway
+County Galway

 The N17 begins at the Kilmore Roundabout in Tuam and bypasses the town of Tuam since 27 September 2017.
 After passing Tuam the route swings northwest towards Miltown, where a new realigned section of road is encountered (built late 1990s) avoiding a notorious stretch of road which saw many fatalities at one particular bend at a graveyard.
 This section of road was improved again in 2012, when a bad bend at Lisavalley was removed.
 This has left the road between Milltown and Tuam with a complete hard shoulder.
 The route then passes through the village of Miltown passing over the River Clare; the main street in the village is very narrow and can become congested.
 After leaving Miltown the route continues north towards Ballindine; this section of the N17 is of poor standard and is reduced to a narrow winding road to the County Mayo border.